remotemobprogramming/remotemobprogramming.github.io/typist.md

 But if you loose that fight, trigger a handover to the next typist.

 ### Be patient.
-You might become impatient when there are no (clear) commands.
+You might become impatient when there are no commands.
 You can ask "what should I do next?" in those cases, but it's probably better to simply wait doing nothing instead.
 You will get commands at some point afterall.